csiro-robotics/TCE/README.md

             .
             ├── frame###.jpg
 ```
-Once the dataset is downloaded and split into frames, edit the following config parameters to point towards the frames and splits:
+Once the dataset is downloaded and split into frames, edit the following parameters in config/default.py to point towards the frames and splits:
 - DATASET.KINETICS400.FRAMES_PATH = /path/to/kinetics400/train

 ### UCF101